Gullah: Etymology

 The origin of the word Gullah can be traced to the Kikongo language of the Congo River basin, from which many Gullah words spoken by Black Americans today come.
 Some scholars suggest that it may be cognate with the name Angola, where the ancestors of many of the Gullah people originated.
 Shipping records from the Port of Charleston revealed that Angolans accounted for 39% of all enslaved Africans shipped to the port.
 The story of Gullah Jack, an enslaved African man who was trafficked from Angola to the United States, further supports the theory that the word Gullah has an origin in Angola.

 Some scholars also have suggested that it may come from the name of the Gola, an ethnic group living in the border area between present-day Sierra Leone and Liberia in West Africa, another area of enslaved ancestors of the Gullah people.

 The name Geechee, another common name for the Gullah, may derive from the name of the Kissi people, an ethnic group living in the border area between Sierra Leone, Guinea, and Liberia.

-One scholar suggested that the Gullah Geechee name could have also been adopted from the Ogeechee River.
-Sapelo Island, the site of the last Gullah community of Hog Hammock, was also a principal place of refuge for Guale people who fled slavery on the mainland.
+Another theory derives it from the name of the Ogeechee River in Georgia.

 History

-Origin of the Gullah Geechee people
+Origin of the Gullah–Geechee people

 According to Port of Charleston records, enslaved Africans shipped to the port came from the following areas: Angola (39%), Senegambia (20%), the Windward Coast (17%), the Gold Coast (13%), Sierra Leone (6%), the Bight of Benin and Bight of Biafra (5% combined), Madagascar and Mozambique.